EdanBandoot/vandal_ethan_portfolio/README.md

 # Ethan Vandal Portfolio Site

-This is a professional portfolio website for Ethan Vandal, built with React and Bootstrap, and containerized with Docker.
+This is a professional portfolio website, built with React and Bootstrap, and containerized with Docker.

 ## Getting Started